‘apt’ is a command line utility for installing, updating, and removing deb packages on Ubuntu, Debian, and their derivatives.

 3) Removing packages using apt

-Run the following command to remove an installed packages from the system.
-At the same time multiple packages can be removed by separating them by space.
+Run the following command to remove an installed package from the system.
+At the same time multiple packages can be removed by specifying their names separated by a space:

 $ sudo apt remove package_name

 The ‘remove’ command will uninstall the given package, but it may leave some configuration files in the system.
-To remove the package and associated configuration files, use the following command.
+To remove a package and its associated configuration files, use the following command instead:

 $ sudo apt purge package_name